IBE160/simple-todo/docs/prd.md

 so that I can track my daily productivity.

 **Acceptance Criteria:**
-1. A clear display shows the number of tasks completed by the user for the current day.
+1. A protected API endpoint (e.g., `GET /metrics/daily`) exists that returns the count of tasks completed by the user for the current day.
+2. The calculation is accurate, considering the user's timezone if possible.
+3. The Next.js app displays this number clearly on the main dashboard.
-2. The metric updates in real-time or near real-time upon task completion.
+4. The metric updates in near real-time when a task is marked as complete.
-3. The display is easily accessible from the main dashboard.

 ### Story 4.3: Weekly Task Completion Percentage